Establishing a Blended Finance Facility for Marine Protected Areas (MPAs)

 Solution

-The facility seeks to invest over USD$22 million in grants, refundable grants, impact loans, loan guarantees, and innovative insurance solutions.
-The revenues generated from a range of sustainable sources, such as eco-tourism fees, blue carbon, and sustainable artisanal aquaculture, will create tangible returns for investors, and demonstrable impact for donors.
+Funding from ORRAA is supporting Blue Alliance to structure a blended finance facility to provide up-front and early-stage capital for the management of 10 sustainable MPA networks in the Global South.
+It will invest over US$22 million in grants, refundable grants, impact loans, loan guarantees, and innovative insurance solutions.
+The revenues generated from a range of sustainable sources, such as eco-tourism fees, blue carbon, and sustainable artisanal aquaculture, will create tangible returns for investors, and demonstrable impact for donors alongside contributing to the effective management and the financial sustainability of the MPAs.

 The facility aims to protect over 1,000,000 hectares of coral reefs, benefiting approximately 20,000 vulnerable people in coastal communities and unlocking domestic and international private investment capital.
-This project replicates work by Blue Alliance to implement an innovative blended finance mechanism for the effective management of the Turneffe MPA in Belize – one of the largest in the Caribbean.
+This project replicates work by Blue Finance to implement an innovative blended finance mechanism for the effective management of the Turneffe MPA in Belize – one of the largest in the Caribbean.

 Scalability and Next Steps